How We Treat Our Employees

 - Participation in civic, charitable, or other non‐business activities at work, to the degree that they interfere with the employee's job duties.

 - There are many other situations in which an employee could have a conflict of interest.
-Any concerns or questions should be discussed by the employee with his or her manager or another appropriate Kimball Electronics
+Any concerns or questions should be discussed by the employee with his or her manager or another appropriate Kimball leader for guidance.

 f) Insider Trading

 also prohibited.
-Please refer to Kimball Electronics Insider Trading Policy for more detailed information.
+Please refer to Kimball's Insider Trading Policy for more detailed information.

 g) Role Conflicts